yolken/yolken-blog/site/_posts/2019-06-09-rules-for-better-interviews.md

 title:  "The rules for better coding interviews"
 date:   2019-06-09 16:49:00 -0700
 categories: interviewing
+excerpt: |
+  In a previous post, I discussed preparing for coding interviews as a candidate.
+In this post, I want to flip to the other side of the table and talk about conducting better interviews from the interviewer perspective.
 ---

 In a [previous post](/blog/master-coding-interviews), I discussed preparing for coding